Exponential Modalities and Complementarity (extended abstract): Preliminaries

 Thus, a mixed unitary category can be visualized schematically as:

-The $\dagger$-isomix category of a MUC is to be thought of as a larger space inside which a (small) unitary category embeds.
-Within the unitary category, $A \simeq A^\dagger$ by the means of the unitary structure map, however, outside the unitary core, an object is not in general isomorphic to its dagger.
+Within the unitary category, $A \simeq A^\dagger$ by the means of the unitary structure map.
+However, outside the unitary core, an object is not in general isomorphic to its dagger.

-Given any $\dagger$-isomix category, the preuniary objects always form a unitary category, $\Unitary(\X)$ with a forgetful $\dagger$-isomix functor $U: \Unitary(\X) \to X$ which produces a MUC. $\Unitary(\X) \to \X$ satisfies a couniversal property, see \cite[Section 5.2]{CCS18}, and is the ``largest'' possible unitary core for the $\dagger$-isomix category $\X$.
-We refer to $\Unitary(\X)$ as the {\bf canonical} unitary core of $\X$.
+Given any $\dagger$-isomix category $\X$, the preunitary objects always form a unitary category, $\Unitary(\X)$ with a forgetful $\dagger$-isomix functor $U: \Unitary(\X) \to \X$ which produces a MUC. $\Unitary(\X)$ satisfies a couniversal property, see \cite[Section 5.2]{CCS18}, and is the ``largest'' possible unitary core for the $\dagger$-isomix category $\X$.
+We shall call $\Unitary(\X)$ the {\bf canonical} unitary core of $\X$.